Sensory processing difficulties

 For research evidence, see Barvalia’s paper on Holistic Homeopathy for Autism Spectrum Disorder (Ref 1 – see the bottom of page 36 for SPD).
 32 cases with moderate to severe sensory impairment showed statistically significant improvement after 12 months of homeopathic treatment.

 5 year old Ollie came to see me for help with fits of anger due to sensory overload.
-In these episodes he would hit out at those around him and also hit himself, although he seemed oblivious to any pain from doing so.
-Ollie was particularly sensitive to sudden loud noises – balloons popping, fire alarms going off or hand-driers bursting in to life in public toilets.
+In these episodes he would hit out at those around him.
+Moreover, he often hit himself, although he seemed oblivious to any pain from doing so.
+In particular, Ollie was sensitive to sudden loud noises – balloons popping, fire alarms going off or hand-driers bursting in to life in public toilets.
 Being in a group of noisy children was also difficult and so school play-times and parties could also result in him feeling overwhelmed.
 He would become very anxious and move suddenly into angry outbursts.
 These were occurring several times a day.
 By bedtime, Ollie would often be anxious again and clingy.
 He wanted to sleep with his Mum and with the lights on.

 As always when looking for a homeopathic remedy, I also gathered lots more general information about Ollie, including his character, other health issues and events in the past that might have had a big effect on him.